mramshaw/helm-test/README.md

 Running a <kbd>helm dep update mychart</kbd> command will generate a `requirements.lock` file (which should be checked into any code repositories along with the `requirements.yaml` file).

+Any specified chart packages will be fetched and stored in the `/charts/` folder.
+In general this folder should ___not___ be checked into any code repositories, however it may be a site practice to do so.

 #### Adding Bitnami Charts